pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-azure-key-vault.md

 Azure Key Vault, while a powerful tool for managing secrets and cryptographic keys, does come with its own set of challenges, considerations, and limitations.
 Some of the key aspects to be aware of include:

-- **Service Limits**: Azure Key Vault has specific service limits that apply to both Vaults and Managed HSMs (Hardware Security Modules).
+- **Service limits**: Azure Key Vault has specific service limits that apply to both Vaults and Managed HSMs (Hardware Security Modules).
 These limits include the maximum number of transactions allowed in a given time frame, such as key creation and retrieval operations.
 Exceeding these limits can result in throttling, indicated by a 429 HTTP status code​​.
-- **Vault Management and Access Control**: Access to a Key Vault requires proper authentication and authorization.
+- **Vault management and access control**: Access to a Key Vault requires proper authentication and authorization.
 Authentication is done via Microsoft Entra ID, while authorization can be managed via Azure role-based access control (RBAC) or Key Vault access policy.
 This layered approach to security necessitates careful management to ensure that only authorized users or applications have access to the stored secrets​​.
-- **Network Security Options**: Azure Key Vault allows for network security configurations to limit vault access by IP address or range, with further restrictions possible through firewall rules.
+- **Network security options**: Azure Key Vault allows for network security configurations to limit vault access by IP address or range, with further restrictions possible through firewall rules.
 These rules include options for trusted services, specific IP addresses and ranges, virtual networks using dynamic IP addresses, and private links.
 Such configurations require careful planning to ensure they align with an organization’s security policies​​.
-- **Backup Limitations**: Azure Key Vault does not support the backup of an entire vault simultaneously.
+- **Backup limitations**: Azure Key Vault does not support the backup of an entire vault simultaneously.
 Instead, users must manually back up each key, secret, or certificate within the vault.
 This can be a significant consideration for organizations with extensive key and secret management needs, as it necessitates a more hands-on approach to backup and recovery processes​​.
-- **Vault Segmentation Strategy**: It is recommended to use separate key vaults for each specific application or environment (development, pre-production, production) to reduce risk and limit the sharing of keys and secrets across different environments.
+- **Vault segmentation strategy**: It is recommended to use separate key vaults for each specific application or environment (development, pre-production, production) to reduce risk and limit the sharing of keys and secrets across different environments.
 This approach, while enhancing security, can add complexity to the management of multiple vaults, especially in larger organizations with numerous applications and environments​​.

 These considerations highlight the importance of understanding Azure Key Vault's capabilities and limitations in order to effectively incorporate it into an organization's cloud security strategy.
 Proper planning, configuration, and management are essential to leverage the full benefits of Azure Key Vault while mitigating potential risks and challenges.

 ## Best practices

-- **Regularly Rotate Secrets**: Implement a strategy for the regular rotation of secrets.
+- **Regularly rotate secrets**: Implement a strategy for the regular rotation of secrets.
-- **Provide Least-Privilege Access**: Minimize the number of entities with access to the Key Vault.
+- **Provide least-privilege access**: Minimize the number of entities with access to the Key Vault.
-- **Monitor Access and Usage**: Use Azure Monitor and Azure Security Center to track access and activities.
+- **Monitor access and usage**: Use Azure Monitor and Azure Security Center to track access and activities.

 ## Conclusion